tekumara/notes/gitpod.md

 cdr/code-server doesn't automatically clone a repo, or have a yaml file for specifying what to run on startup.
 Gitpod builds docker images on demand.

-If cdr/code-server is Jupyter, the gitpod is Binder.
+If cdr/code-server is Jupyter, then gitpod is Binder.

 cdr/code-server can be installed as a Chrome App (aka PWA).
 When used as an app, the keybindings match VS code.